top of page

 food & fuel.

-The main ways we can help are through our Restart Social Supermarket, and small grants which we offer at different points in the year.
+The main ways we provide help with food & fuel are through our Restart Social Supermarket scheme, and small grants which we offer at different points in the year.

-If you are interested in small grants then please follow our Deeside Compassion social media, where we post details of grants as they become available.
-You can follow us on facebook (here) or instagram (here).
+If you are interested in small grants then please follow our social media, where we post details of grants as they become available.

-Ever felt the pressure of finances or other issues?
-We'd absolutely love to come along side you and support you on a journey towards improved finances and/or better mental health.
+Do you struggle with your finances or wellbeing?
+If so, we'd love to come along side you & support you on a journey towards improved financial and mental health.

-CAP Life skills is a friendly group that will give you the confidence and decision making skills needed to live on a low income.
-You’ll learn practical money saving techniques, such as cooking on a budget and making money go further.
+We also run CAP Life skills groups for those struggling with their finances.
+These provide the confidence and decision making skills needed to live on a low income, with practical money saving techniques to make your money go further.

-Kintsugi Hope wellbeing groups are a safe and supportive space for people who feel or have felt overwhelmed, providing tools for self-management in a facilitated peer mentoring style setting.
+For those struggling with their wellbeing or mental health, we also partner to run Kintsugi Hope wellbeing groups in the local area.
+These are a safe and supportive space for people who feel or have felt overwhelmed, providing tools for self-management in a facilitated peer mentoring style setting.
 Types of issues covered include disappointment, anxiety, shame, & resilience.

 our impact.